43 Iconic Historical Places In India To Explore In 2025

 Image Source

 Cellular Jail is one of the most popular attractions in Port Blair.
 The jail is stranded on a secluded island and was used by Britishers to punish miscreants.
-Cellular Jail means Kala Pani that translates to exile till death.
-Now the colonial prison has been turned into an attraction where people get a glimpse of prisoner’s life where they were treated in inhumane conditions.
+Cellular Jail means Kala Pani, which translates to exile till death.
+Now, the colonial prison has been turned into an attraction where people get a glimpse of prisoners’ lives where they were treated in inhumane conditions.
 It is worth a visit if you are visiting Andaman & Nicobar Islands.

 elephanta caves